chjj/tiny/README.md

 Note: there is a `shallow` parameter for `.fetch`, `.find`, and `.get`, wherein if you don't explicitly it will __only__ lookup properties that are under 1kb in size.
 This is to go easy on the memory. `.each` and `.all` are shallow by default, but they do have a `deep` parameter, (which I don't recommend using).

+You can configure the limit at which properties are no longer cached by calling `Tiny.limit`, which accepts a number of bytes. e.g. `Tiny.limit(1024);`

 ## Other Usage